Best Free Contract Management Software (2026): What Actually Works

 Can I use free e-signature tools with Google Docs?

 Yes.
-Create contracts in Google Docs, export to PDF, and send via HelloSign or DocuSign free tiers.
-It's manual but works for low volume.
+This is actually a common setup for early-stage teams.
+Create contracts in Google Docs, export to PDF, send via HelloSign or DocuSign free tiers.
+Manual and clunky -- you switch between tools with no automated tracking.
+But it works for low volume.
+Fewer than 3-5 signatures per month?
+This covers the basics at no cost.

 What's the cheapest real CLM?